-In order to avoid this, we call a production rule ε -adequate if the symbol S only appears on the left-hand side.
-A grammar (G, V, P, S) is called ε -adequate if all of its production rules are.
-In order to avoid very lengthy theorem statements, we use the letter \mathbb{Q} to stand for one of the four properties of being regular, context-free, context-sensitive, or noncontracting.
+In order to avoid this, for any nonterminal A, we call a production rule A-safe if the symbol A does not appear on the right-hand side.
+A grammar (G, V, P, S) is called ε -adequate if all of its production rules are S-safe.
+In order to avoid very lengthy theorem statements, we use the letter \mathbb{Q} to stand for one of the three properties of being regular, context-free, or noncontracting.

-Proposition 1.27.
+Proposition 1.29.
 Any grammar is equivalent to an ε -adequate grammar.
 Moreover, any grammar with property Q is equivalent to an ε -adequate grammar with property Q.